Pesto Pasta With Feta Cheese

 • Olive Oil: Use extra virgin olive oil for its superior flavor and health benefits.
 The quality of the olive oil directly affects the taste of the pesto, so choose a good one.

 • Feta Cheese: Crumbled feta cheese brings a salty, tangy counterpoint to the richness of the pesto and pasta.
-Opt for a high-quality feta, preferably one made from sheep's milk, for the best flavor.
+Opt for a high-quality feta, preferably one made from sheep's milk, for the best flavor That's the part that actually makes a difference..

 • Salt and Pepper: Freshly ground black pepper and sea salt enhance the overall flavor profile.
 Adjust to your liking.